Sparse Graph Reconstruction and Seriation for Large-Scale Image Stacks: Experiments

 For comparison, the exhaustive All-Permutations baseline also attained perfect accuracy but required orders of magnitude more computation time, rendering it impractical for real-world use.

 Together, these results emphasize that SuperChain uniquely combines state-of-the-art accuracy with near-optimal runtime, enabling tractable and reliable ordering for both small and large EM datasets.

-To evaluate the performance of our proposed seriation framework across varying dataset sizes and noise conditions, we conducted experiments on an unpublished dataset consisting of the public H01 human cortex dataset (100, 500 and 1000 33nm thick sections).
+To evaluate the performance of our proposed seriation framework across varying dataset sizes and noise conditions, we conducted experiments on the public H01 human cortex dataset (100, 500 and 1000 33nm thick sections).
 The results are summarized in Fig.~\ref{fig:superchain-comparison2}.

 While Naïve MST and Fiedler show a marked decline in accuracy as the number of sections increases, SuperChain consistently maintains perfect accuracy across all dataset sizes.
 The Cai \& Ma (2024) method performs competitively on smaller stacks but begins to degrade at 1000 sections.
 Notably, on the 100-semi-thin section dataset, both Cai \& Ma (2024) and SuperChain achieve accuracies above 0.95, whereas MST and Fiedler remain below 0.3 and 0.9, respectively.